Free tool · 98 cards in the database

 How to use this

-A card's welcome bonus can carry year one on its own, but the real test of whether a fee is worth paying is what happens after the bonus is gone.
-Use the ongoing net value here to judge that — if it's negative, the card only earns its keep during a bonus year and should probably be downgraded or cancelled once the annual fee posts again.
-For the full breakdown behind any card's numbers, see its card database entry, or browse our ranked lists by category.
+A card’s welcome bonus can carry year one on its own, but the real test of whether a fee is worth paying is what happens after the bonus is gone.
+Use the ongoing net value here to judge that — if it’s negative, the card only earns its keep during a bonus year and should probably be downgraded or cancelled once the annual fee posts again.
+For the full breakdown behind any card’s numbers, see its card review, or browse our ranked lists by category.

 Frequently asked questions